Kiliandeca/shroomlight/README.md

 I had a hard time using the minecraft-protocol lib without typing so I used the [same source](https://github.com/PrismarineJS/minecraft-data/blob/master/data/pc/1.16/protocol.json) they use to dynamically generate the protocol to generate the typings.
 Also added a wrapper for my need.

+### packages/dev-proxy

+A `docker-compose` with Bungeecord and a plugin to automaticly reconnect.
+This is usefull to improve developer experience when the dev server restart.

 ### screenshots

 The place where I share some progress.